brikis98/yevgeniy-brikman-homepage/_posts/2010-01-28-my-life-goals.md

 1. Sky dive.
 1. Write a book.
 1. Deadlift 500lbs.
-1. Run a 5 minute mile.
+1. Run a 5-minute mile.
 1. Clean and Jerk 315lbs.
 1. Run 400m in 55 seconds.
 1. Do a planche push-up.